prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 ## Introduction

 Often in applications will be used using both authentication and socket protocol.
-Sometimes you will need to guard specific http routes and not others.
+Sometimes you will need to guard specific HTTP routes and not others.
 It can be the same for socket events listener.
-Depending on your framework there's a lot of idiomatic ways to handle authenticated http communication between a client and a server.
+Depending on your framework there's a lot of idiomatic ways to handle authenticated HTTP communication between a client and a server.
 As far as socket event/listener are concerned this can be quite unusual.

 Some official documentation about adonis & socket-io can be found [here](https://docs.adonisjs.com/cookbooks/socketio-with-adonisjs).
 But for the moment unless I'm mistaken, nothing about adonis/auth and socket-io.